 When deciding where to store your bins, be mindful of access and escape routes and don't block them.

 On the subject of locks, you might wish to consider adding a wheelie bin lock to your bins — your local council or waste management company may be able to provide these.
 Alternatively, we stock triangular wheelie bin locks on our site.

 Only place your wheelie bins outside on collection day and aim to bring them in as soon as possible afterwards, to reduce the risk of tampering.

 Likewise, don’t overfill your bins or place rubbish bags next to them, as this could be tempting to those with a lighter in their pocket.

 If you are always producing more waste than will comfortably fit in your wheelie bins, then you either need to reduce the amount of waste you produce or speak to your local authority or waste management company about the possibility of an extra bin.

 To prevent fire in general, ensure you have smoke alarms fitted throughout your home and business premises and check their function regularly.

 Free home fire safety visits are available around the country so get in touch with your local fire and rescue service to find out more.
-These visits include checking your home for risks and making a fire escape plan for if the worst was to happen.
+These visits include checking your home for risks and making a fire escape plan for if the worst was to happens.